 We work with you to set a realistic time frame so you know exactly when to expect your braces to come off.
 Every time you visit our office, we’ll verify the treatment plan and keep you up to date throughout the process.

-If a treatment looks like it may run past an estimated due date, there will be full disclosure and numerous conversations about this concern with the patient.
+If treatment looks like it may run past an estimated due date, there will be full disclosure and numerous conversations about this concern with the patient.
 We will fully explain why it may have taken longer than initially expected, as we strive to make sure that each patient has their goals and objectives met.
 And, if you finish ahead of schedule, which frequently happens, we will all celebrate together!

 The first wire is a very light wire that allows deflection towards the teeth that are most crooked.
-Once that wire has performed the initial alignment, a larger wire is used.
+Once that wire has performed the initial alignment, a second larger wire is used.
 This larger wire is thicker and stiffer, and it completes most of the work.
-The final wire is the largest, stiffest, and has the ability to be bent.
+The third and final wire is the largest, stiffest, and has the ability to be bent.
 This wire allows for fine detailing through minor wire bends.

 The team members in our office are trained to place and remove wires as well as give a thorough explanation of what is done at each visit.
-They all have orthodontic assistant certifications and have won awards for their work, customer service, and their professionalism.
+They all have orthodontic assistant certifications and have won awards for their work, customer service, and professionalism.
 Patient Managers assist our patients with any questions or concerns that may arise.
 We could not perform the quality of work that we do without our outstanding team members.

 Yes, absolutely!
 In order to maintain a beautiful smile, frequently visiting both your general dentist and orthodontist will help ensure a healthy smile.

 Some patients struggle with proper oral hygiene and brushing with braces.
 You should continue to see your general dentist every 4-6 months for regular cleaning and check-ups.
 Normally, a general dental check-up is performed every six months, but Cardinal Orthodontics actively promotes more frequent visits to your general dentist for cleanings.